rdo-infra/weirdo/jenkins/README.rst

 Using Jenkins Job Builder
 -------------------------
-Jenkins job builder makes it easier to maintain and version Jenkins job.
+Jenkins job builder makes it easier to develop, maintain and version jobs.

 To install it::